Monday Morning Digest: Flurry of Moves Boost Some Teams, While Others Flounder

 Not all of this weekend's news involved cuts or trades.
 Here are some other developing stories as the season approaches:

-Aaron Donald holdout continues.
+Aaron Donald holdout continues

-A quick reset: Donald is chafing against the rookie compensation system that will make him one of the NFL’s most underpaid players for the next two years, while the Rams are seeking a solution which doesn’t disrupt that very compensation system, which pretty much forms the spine of current NFL cap management, especially for a rebuilding team full of youngsters.
+A quick reset: Donald is chafing against the rookie compensation system that will make him one of the NFL's most underpaid players for the next two years, while the Rams are seeking a solution that doesn't disrupt that very compensation system, which pretty much forms the spine of current NFL cap management, especially for a rebuilding team full of youngsters.

-It’s a thorny situation, but Sean McVay said he is pursuing Donald like “he is chasing a girl in high school” (per Alden Gonzalez of ESPN).
-That would sound creepy if McVay (pictured) didn’t look like he should be hanging up posters in his freshman dorm instead of trying to solve the NFL’s wage disparity issues.
+It's a thorny situation, but coach Sean McVay said he is pursuing Donald like "he is chasing a girl in high school" (per Alden Gonzalez of ESPN).
+That would sound creepy if McVay (pictured) didn't look like he should be hanging up posters in his freshman dorm instead of trying to solve the NFL's wage disparity issues.
 Come to think of it...that makes it sound a little creepier.

-Washington places Su'a Cravens on exempt/left-team list as the young defender contemplates retirement.
+Washington places Su'a Cravens on exempt/left-team list as the young defender contemplates retirement

 The Redskins talked Su'a Cravens out of retirement, according to ESPN's Adam Schefter.
 Cravens, who complained of impaired vision after a Week 4 concussion last season and has also had knee problems, deserves the extra time to make his decision, and the Redskins were wise to give him some time and space to mull things over.
 Playing football reluctantly is usually a terrible idea for everyone involved.

 T.J.
-McDonald signs four-year, $24-million contract with the Dolphins.
+McDonald signs four-year, $24 million contract with the Dolphins

 McDonald will miss eight games with a substance-abuse suspension.
 The Dolphins clearly love the 26-year-old's potential as an impact player and must be satisfied that there will be no other off-field surprises.

-Willie Snead suspended for three games for substance-abuse-policy violations.
+Willie Snead suspended for three games for substance-abuse-policy violations

-The Saints aren’t as loaded on offense as they used to be.
-Michael Thomas is a budding superstar, but Ted Ginn, Brandon Coleman and Coby Fleener aren’t exactly Marques Colston, Lance Moore and Jimmy Graham.
-The Saints face the Steelers, Patriots and Panthers without Snead.
+The Saints aren't as loaded on offense as they used to be.
+Michael Thomas is a budding superstar, but Ted Ginn, Brandon Coleman and Coby Fleener aren't exactly Marques Colston, Lance Moore and Jimmy Graham.
+The Saints face the Vikiongs, Patriots and Panthers without Snead.
 It could be a bumpy ride.

 Tamba Hali will start the year on the PUP list with an undisclosed injury